-- College of the Air Force) and non-traditional college credits, - C. All applicable test scores (refer to Admission to Graduate Studies page XX) and - D. All military personnel (active duty and veterans) must submit documents for military credit. - II.
+- All military personnel (active duty, reservists, and veterans) must submit documents for military credit. - II.
 Proper Degree Pursuit: In order to be certified to receive DVA educational benefits, students are required to be degree-seeking and enrolled in an approved degree program of study as listed in this BULLETIN.
-Benefit payments will only be made for those courses required in the program of study which count for graduation credit and pursuit is allowed for only one degree program at a time.
-Students must enroll in and attend the degree-granting institution in order to receive DVA educational This means that a Main Campus degree cannot be pursued at Fort Campbell.
-If a change of program is desired, the DVA must be notified by submitting the appropriate notification forms through the OVA. - Repeated or Excessive Courses: DVA educational benefit payment will not be made for courses which have been previously passed, whether at APSU or accepted as transfer credit.
-However, the OVA must report the student's unsatisfactory progress and terminate educational benefits, at such time he or she no longer meets APSU's standards of progress.
+Benefit payments will only be made for those courses required in the approved program of study which count for graduation credit, and pursuit is allowed for only one degree program at a time.
+Students must enroll in and attend the degree-granting institution in order to receive DVA educational benefits.
+This means that a Main Campus degree cannot be pursued at Fort Campbell.
+If a change of program is desired, the DVA must be notified by submitting the appropriate notification forms through the OVA. - III.
+Repeated or Excessive Courses: DVA educational benefit payment will not be made for courses which have been previously passed, whether at APSU or accepted as transfer credit.
 Electives are considered to be courses which are required for graduation as long as they do not exceed the maximum number of credit hours required for graduation.
 Excessive courses are those courses that a student completes, but the courses will not be used in computing hour requirements for graduation.
 Excessive courses will not be certified for DVA payment.